eclipse-threadx/netxduo/addons/azure_iot/docs/README.md

 * Device Provisioning Service.
 * JSON parser.

-## Azure Security Center for IoT Module
+## Azure Defender for IoT Module

-The [Azure Security Center (ASC) for IoT - RTOS security module](https://docs.microsoft.com/azure/asc-for-iot/iot-security-azure-rtos) provides a comprehensive security solution for Azure RTOS devices.
+The [Azure Defender for IoT - RTOS security module](https://docs.microsoft.com/azure/asc-for-iot/iot-security-azure-rtos) provides a comprehensive security solution for Azure RTOS devices.
 The middleware ships with the ASC for IoT Security Module built-in and enabled by default to detect common threats and potential malicious activities.

 ### Opt-out